Banff Skoki Loop: 3 Day Banff Backpacking Trail Guide

-Many of you have heard of Lake Louise, but I’m sure you haven’t heard of Merlin Lake, Zigadenus Lake, or Myositis Lake.
-Lucky for you the Banff Skoki Loop features these lakes and many more!
-Besides the incredible lakes, one highlight of this backpacking trip was my funny and borderline terrifying encounter with wildlife…
+Many of you have heard of Lake Louise, but I’m sure you haven’t heard of its neighbours Merlin Lake, Zigadenus Lake, or Myositis Lake.
+Lucky for you, the Banff Skoki Loop features these lakes and many more!
+The Banff Skoki Loop backpacking trail is a great hike for those new to backpacking as the trail is fairly mellow and relatively easy to navigate.

 Skip Ahead: